-1.5.2.
+1.4.3.2.
 Step 2 - Creating the host user account

 PaperCut NG runs and installs under a non-privileged user account called "papercut".
-The installation location is denoted by the papercut user's home directory.
+The installation location for the application is the papercut user's home directory.
 Create a user account on this system called papercut.
 This is usually done by logging in as root and at the command prompt entering: